Home HSE Articles Hierarchy Of Control; What It Is & How It Works

 1. Removing trip hazards on the floor or disposing of unwanted chemicals eliminates the risks they create.

 This is the second most effective hazard control measure.
-It involves replacing an hazard material or equipment with less hazardous ones.
+It involves replacing a hazardous material or equipment with less hazardous ones.

 For Example;

-1. A lead-based paint can be replaces with a paint that do not contain lead.
+1. A lead-based paint can be replaced with a paint that does not contain lead.

 3. Use a cordless drill instead of an electric drill if the power cord is in danger of being cut